RicoSuter/Namotion.Reflection/README.md

 **IEnumerable extensions**

-- **GetAssignableToTypeName():**: Gets all objects which are assignable to the given type name as string.
+- **GetAssignableToTypeName():** Gets all objects which are assignable to the given type name as string.
-- **FirstAssignableToTypeNameOrDefault():**: Tries to get the first object which is assignable to the given type name as string.
+- **FirstAssignableToTypeNameOrDefault():** Tries to get the first object which is assignable to the given type name as string.
-- **GetCommonBaseType():**: Finds the first common base type of the given types.
+- **GetCommonBaseType():** Finds the first common base type of the given types.

 **Object extensions**